cselab/optimal-testing/README.md

    where X=2,3,4.
 The plots are saved as .pdf files, in the directory caseX.

 ## Plot the results (part 2/2, test allocation)
-1. Go to the figures directory
-3. To plot the illustration of the different cases, run `python3 plot-scenarios.py`.
+1. To plot the illustration of the different cases, run `python3 plot-scenarios.py`.
+The resulting file is `scenarios.pdf`
 2. Run the plotting script `python3 plot-ots.py --case Y` where Y=1,2,3.
 This will create the plots for the different cases as shown in the publication.
 The figures are saved in figures/caseY.
 3. To create the tables from the Supplementary Information, run `python3 print-tables.py --case Y` for Y=1,2,3.
 The generated screen output can be copy pasted to generate the tables in latex.
 4. The comparison of the effectiveness of the different strategies can be done `python3 plot-effectiveness.py`.
 The figures are saved in figures/effectiveness.